dbousfie/1026eboessay/syllabus.md

 Question: how much is the ebo worth of my grade
 Answer: the ebo is worth 10% of the final grade in the course

+Question: what should be the file name of the assignment?
+Answer: any file name is okay as long as it is in the appropriate format